dleta123456789/Triangles-OPENGL/README.md

 You could also simply create a new project with the starter code and copy paste the excersie code to test it out.

 EBO is not used in Excerise codes for now.

+main.cpp is the base code for creating a triangle using VBO,VAO and EBO.